chris-dura/devigner-setup/README.md

 ----

-Actually haven't done this in the latest incarnation of my invironment...
+Actually haven't done this in the latest incarnation of my environment...

 # Create `~/.local/opt` folder
 The `~/.local/opt` folder is where I put tools that I install in an "ad-hoc" fashion.